kaalam/document.source/jazz_reference/pages/vision_blocks_keeprs.md

 * **Jazz classes**.
 Last but not least: Functions are blocks, classes are blocks, more on that in a moment.

 {% include note.html content="Since any resource is a block and blocks can have urls.
-A Jazz server is the only http server you need to support any web technology, from static webpages to Typescript and JS frameworks such as Angular and Ionic.
-For the final user, Jazz is a website or mobile app that does AI magic." %}
+A Jazz server is the only http server you need to support any web technology, from static webpages to Typescript and JS frameworks such as Angular and Ionic." %}
+{% include tip.html content="For the final user, Jazz is a website or mobile app that does \"AI magic\"." %}

 ### A Block has an owner